 Getting your medical dreams on the road and completing your internship abroad has the potential to open doors that may lead to significant career success.
 Just make sure you’re well-prepared before you take that leap.

-Don’t hesitate to reach out to folks who’ve been there and done that.
-You can also connect with experts who’ve helped interns like you successfully take their medical dreams abroad and begin writing your story, too.
+Don’t hesitate to reach out to folks who’ve been there and completed at least one internship for mentorship and guidance.
+You can also connect with experts who’ve helped interns like you take their medical dreams abroad and begin writing your story in a scholars program.